-Local fire authorities will be responsible for enforcing compliance with the Regulatory Reform (Fire Safety) Order 2005.
+Local fire authorities may undertake criminal investigations to enforce compliance with the Regulatory Reform (Fire Safety) Order 2005.
 Fire safety in registered services is in currently the spotlight following a number of high profile fires in care homes in recent years.
 See our recent blog on fire safety in care homes.

 What is the process?

 The circumstances of each case will be different and, depending on the nature of the suspected offence, may be approached in different ways by your local authority.
-For example, where investigations are being undertaken by the police, you may be arrested.
-In all cases, however, we would expect that the authority would invite the you to attend an interview under caution as part of their investigation of the offence.
+For example, in the course of criminal investigations being undertaken by the police, you may be arrested.
+In all cases, however, we would expect that the authority would invite you to attend an interview under caution as part of their criminal investigation of the offence